 things to do in the winter

 There’s one winter pastime we can’t live without—downhill powder play.
-Discover a skier’s paradise in Glacier Country, with six well-rounded, full-service downhill ski areas offering more than 23 acres of skiable terrain per rider, affordable lift tickets, virtually no lift lines and over 300 inches of yearly snowfall.
+Discover a skier’s paradise in Glacier Country, with seven well-rounded, full-service downhill ski areas offering 11,500+ acres of skiable terrain and 385+ marked trails, affordable lift tickets, virtually no lift lines and over 300 inches of yearly snowfall.
 Plus, our backcountry is epic and our ski towns will knock your ski socks right off with their charm.
 Also, the views are incredible.

 The notable world-class Whitefish Mountain Resort has been one of America's favorite ski resorts since 1947.
 Located on Big Mountain above the historic railroad town of Whitefish, the resort has gained notoriety for its laidback vibe, excellent skiing and summer recreation.
 Each year, Whitefish Mountain Resort receives 300+ inches of snow on its 3,000+ acres of skiable terrain.
 The summit also offers breathtaking views of Glacier National Park and the expansive Flathead Valley.
 A full-service resort, it offers a wide range of amenities, including dining, lodging, shopping, entertainment and family-friendly activities.
 Plus, it’s only a short 20-minute drive from Glacier Park International Airport.

 Whitefish Mountain Resort is 8 miles north of Whitefish and 23 miles north of Kalispell.
-Glacier Park International Airport is served daily by flights from Salt Lake City (Delta), Minneapolis (Delta), Seattle (Alaska/Horizon) and Denver (United), as well as a seasonal winter direct flight from Chicago (United) and twice-weekly non-stop service to Las Vegas.
+Glacier Park International Airport is only 11 miles from Whitefish, offering nonstop flights from 18 major U.S. cities.
 Shuttle service and car rentals are available at the airport.
 The historic Whitefish Depot is served daily by rail (Amtrak's Empire Builder) from Seattle, Portland, Minneapolis and Chicago, as well as points in between.

 Turner Mountain is located 22 miles north of Libby on State Highway 567 (Pipe Creek Road).
 Libby is serviced by Amtrak's Empire Builder and commercial flights are available into Glacier International Airport and Spokane, WA.